 - Speak to their heart.
 Don’t just always get on them for their behavior.
 Seek to get reach the root of the problems by speaking to their hearts.
 (I discuss in elsewhere about how I learned to speak to the heart and how to disciple a student’s heart.)

 - Seek advice.
 If you’re at your wits’ end, seek advice from a fellow teacher or administrator.
 Our Christian Teachers’ Lounge is designed to help with challenges just like these.

 - Be consistent.
 Don’t lower your standards or let them get away with misbehavior.
 Be consistent in your expectations and your follow through.
 But show them you care every step of the way.

 - Be patient.
 Sometimes we forget that growth takes time.
 Our students are works in progress, and we should never give up on them.

 This course of action not easy, but it is powerful and rewarding.
-Try it this year and see what God will do.
+Try it and see what God will do.

 - 2 x 10 Behavior Strategy The Cornerstone for Teachers

 - How to Solve a Discipline Problem for Good